Waco Police Department feels strain of unfilled dispatcher positions

 “The hours that we are putting in to get over the hurdle, they don’t deter me from staying here,” Reilly said.
 “Even if I have to put in the hours to keep the county afloat and keep the public safe, … it’s part of the job, it’s part of the commitment I’ve made to the career and the department.”

-Murray said the department takes about 11,000 calls per day, including those from the McLennan County Sheriff’s Department, Crawford, Moody, Bruceville-Eddy, West, Riesel, and Mart police departments.
-Waco police dispatchers also take calls for 14 volunteer fire departments in the county as well as answering non-emergency calls.
+Murray said the department takes about 11,000 calls per day, including those from the McLennan County Sheriff’s Office, Crawford, Moody, Bruceville-Eddy, West, Riesel, and Mart police departments.
+Waco Police dispatchers also take calls for 14 volunteer fire departments in the county and answer non-emergency calls.

 Murray said the department has received dispatcher applications, but the hiring process can take six to eight weeks, including extensive vetting.
 It takes another year to fully train dispatchers to work each of five stations on their own.

-“Some people might be able to answer 911 calls, but they can’t dispatch officers yet,” said Cierra Shipley, spokeswoman for the Waco Police Department.
+“Some people might be able to answer 911 calls, but they can’t dispatch officers yet,” Waco Police spokesperson Cierra Shipley said.

 “Some people want to be in public service, they want to help but they don’t have to carry a gun and badge, they don’t want to be on the streets,” Murray said.

-The department hopes to be able to attract new additions who have the right attitude and qualities to be the first line of communication for those who are in need.
+The department hopes to be able to attract new additions who have the right attitude and qualities to be the first line of communication for people in need.

 “Someone with character, integrity, with heart, do they have that?”
 Murray said.
 “The job itself, we can train people to operate our systems.
 I cannot train characteristics and people skills.”

-Reilly said she hopes those who are wanting to serve and help others consider a career as the first contact for someone in need.
+Reilly said she hopes people who want to serve and help others consider the career.

 “The reason I got into this is because I didn’t have fulfillment in my last career,” Reilly said.
 “Here, you do get that good fulfillment of helping somebody and making their day a little better, even if it started out bad. … It's a good insight into what the world is really like, person to person.”